+The statement should treat the major theological themes: God the Father, Scripture, humanity, sin, Christ, salvation, the Holy Spirit, the church, the last things, and Christian living.
 The individual doctrines are to be developed as they grow out of your present understanding.
 What the Bible has to say about these themes is of primary importance.
 Traditional theological expressions of various doctrines should also be borne in mind.
 But the goal of this statement is for the candidate to express these concepts in a fashion that demonstrates integration with the candidate's own life and ministry.